Continuing Competency Program Validation (CCPV)

 CAN I RENEW MY PRACTICE PERMIT IF I DON’T COMPLETE CCPV?

 Pursuant to 40(2)(c) of the HPA, if a Licensed Practical Nurse submits application for renewal of CLPNA registration prior to December 31, they will not be provided with a Practice Permit on January 1 until CCPV requirements are met.
 After January 1, if the Licensed Practical Nurse has not submitted application for renewal of Practice Permit, registration is suspended and they are not authorized to practice as an LPN, pursuant to s.
 39 of the HPA.
 The Licensed Practical Nurse must submit a complete application for a Practice Permit, a Reinstatement Fee, and CCPV requirements before February 1.
 With failure to do so, the Registrar may cancel their Practice Permit and registration, and the Registrar will do so without further notice pursuant to Section 43 of the HPA.

 How do I complete the CCPV?

-- TIP: The Record of Professional Activities can be used to track your learning activities as you complete them.
+- TIP: The Record of Professional Activities can also be used to track your learning activities as you complete them.

-Where do I find my Continuing Competency Learning Plans for 2014 and 2015?
+Where do I find my Continuing Competency Learning Plans for 2015 and 2016?